dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 ![Screenshot of Pagination component incomplete test coverage](/images/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests/pagination-test-coverage-incomplete-3.png)

 Great!
-Now to achieve a 100% test coverage for `Pagination` component, let's cover lines `35 - 43` in the same test case.
+Now to achieve a 100% test coverage for the `Pagination` component, let's cover lines `35 - 43` in the same test case.
 Here's the code for that:

 ```tsx
 ...